 - Duration: The Order was superseded by Executive Order 2020-38 on May 29, 2020.

 - Penalty: The Order states that it may be enforced by State and local law enforcement.
 Under Illinois law, the Order is enforceable pursuant, but not limited to, 20 ILCS 2305 (8.1), the violation of which is a Class A misdemeanor, punishable by a fine up to \$2,500, up to one year imprisonment, or both.

 - Essential Businesses: Although Illinois has devised its own guidelines for Essential Businesses and Operations, the Order states that they are meant to encompass the CISA guidelines regarding Essential Businesses (see CISA Memorandum on Identification of Essential Critical Infrastructure Workers During COVID-19 Response).
-Illinois permits businesses to submit questions via <a href="mailto:ema
+Illinois permits businesses to submit questions via email if they are unsure of whether their business falls into an Essential Business Category.
+Any designation request or question should include the following information:

 - 1. General industry

 - 2. Goods manufactured/services provided

 - 3. Remote-work capacity

 - 4. Number of employees

 - 5. Physical layout of facility

 - 6. An explanation of why the business should fall within one of the Essential Business categories